KPlanet24/docker-and-docker_compose-installation/README.md

-Automatic Installation Script for Docker and Docker Compose
+### Automatic Installation Script for Docker and Docker Compose

 This script automates the process of installing Docker and Docker Compose on an Ubuntu system.
 It follows a structured step-by-step approach, ensuring all dependencies and configurations are properly handled.

-Steps in the Script:
+#### Steps in the Script:

-Update the Package Index:
+1. **Update the Package Index**:

-The script starts by updating the package index to ensure all repositories are up-to-date.
+   - The script starts by updating the package index to ensure all repositories are up-to-date.

-Install Required Dependencies:
+2. **Install Required Dependencies**:

-Installs essential tools like curl, ca-certificates, and software-properties-common.
+   - Installs essential tools like `curl`, `ca-certificates`, and `software-properties-common`.

-Add Docker's GPG Key:
+3. **Add Docker's GPG Key**:

-Downloads and adds Docker's official GPG key to ensure the authenticity of the Docker packages.
+   - Downloads and adds Docker's official GPG key to ensure the authenticity of the Docker packages.

-Set Up the Docker Repository:
+4. **Set Up the Docker Repository**:

-Adds Docker's stable repository to the system's package manager.
+   - Adds Docker's stable repository to the system's package manager.

-Update the Package Index Again:
+5. **Update the Package Index Again**:

-Updates the package index to include Docker's repository.
+   - Updates the package index to include Docker's repository.

-Install Docker Engine:
+6. **Install Docker Engine**:

-Installs Docker Engine, CLI, and containerd.io.
+   - Installs Docker Engine, CLI, and `containerd.io`.

-Verify Docker Installation:
+7. **Verify Docker Installation**:

-Confirms that Docker is installed correctly by checking its version.
+   - Confirms that Docker is installed correctly by checking its version.

-Optional: Configure Non-Root User Access:
+8. **Optional: Configure Non-Root User Access**:

-Adds the current user to the Docker group to enable running Docker commands without sudo.
+   - Adds the current user to the Docker group to enable running Docker commands without `sudo`.

-Enable and Start Docker Service:
+9. **Enable and Start Docker Service**:

-Configures Docker to start automatically on system boot and starts the service.
+   - Configures Docker to start automatically on system boot and starts the service.

-Install Docker Compose:
+10. **Install Docker Compose**:

-Downloads the latest version of Docker Compose from GitHub and makes it executable.
+    - Downloads the latest version of Docker Compose from GitHub and makes it executable.

-Verify Docker Compose Installation:
+11. **Verify Docker Compose Installation**:

-Checks the installed Docker Compose version to confirm successful installation.
+    - Checks the installed Docker Compose version to confirm successful installation.

-Final Step:
+12. **Final Step**:

-Informs the user to log out and back in to apply group changes for non-root Docker access.
+    - Informs the user to log out and back in to apply group changes for non-root Docker access.

+---

+This script simplifies the manual installation process by automating each step and providing logs for transparency.
+After executing the script, both Docker and Docker Compose will be ready for use.
+If needed, the user can edit the script to tailor it to specific Ubuntu versions or configurations.